Certified dimension reduction in nonlinear Bayesian inverse problems: Introduction

+Once the informed subspace is identified, the posterior approximation is constructed by computing a conditional expectation of the likelihood function.
+We prove that the resulting divergence $\Dkl( \nu || \nu_r )$ is bounded by the sum of the $d-r$ smallest eigenvalues of $H$: a quickly decaying spectrum in $H$ thus reveals the low-dimensional structure in the posterior.

-The proposed dimension reduction method requires computing (i) the second moment matrix of the log-likelihood gradient and (ii) a conditional expectation of the likelihood function.
+The proposed method requires computing (i) the matrix $H$ and (ii) a conditional expectation of the likelihood function.
 In practice, we approximate both quantities with Monte Carlo estimates, requiring samples from the posterior for (i) and samples from the prior for (ii).
-The resulting (random) posterior approximation is not exactly a minimizer of the upper bound.
-We show, however, that value of the upper bound corresponding to this random approximation is close to its minimum value, provided that the sample sizes are sufficiently large.
+Provided the sample sizes are sufficiently large, we prove that the resulting random posterior approximation is a quasi-optimal approximation compared to the theoretical posterior approximation obtained by exact integration.
 This quasi-optimality result is given in expectation for (ii) and in high probability for (i).
 In particular, we show that the number of posterior samples to approximate (i) should scale in proportion to the \textit{rank} of the matrix to be estimated, which can be much smaller than the ambient dimension.
-Finally, even if the method only requires a limited number of posterior samples, it can be difficult to obtain the posterior samples in the first place.
-Thus, we also propose several alternatives for computing (i) that do not require sampling from the exact posterior.
+Finally, even if the method only requires a limited number of posterior samples, it can be difficult to obtain the posterior samples in (i).
+We thus propose several alternatives for computing (i) that do not require sampling from the exact posterior.
 These alternatives include an iterative procedure that builds a sequence of low-dimensional posterior approximations in order to obtain an accurate final estimate.

 The outline of the paper is as follows.
 In Section \ref{sec:2} we introduce the theoretical tools to derive and to minimize the error bound.
 We demonstrate the benefits of this method on an analytical example.
 In Section \ref{sec:3} we propose algorithms for the numerical construction of the low-dimensional posterior approximation.
 We give a theoretical analysis of the convergence of these sample-based estimators.
 In order to provide some context for our developments, we show in Section \ref{sec:4} how the proposed methodology compares with existing dimension reduction methods, including a comparison with a Karhunen-Lo\`eve decomposition.
 Finally, Section \ref{sec:numerics} illustrates the benefits of our approach on two numerical examples.